-- Creating and editing offline sessions and matching to real NEXO devices when going online (macOS only). - Intelligent matching of online and offline devices (macOS only), and a way of locating the online devices. - Visualizing and positioning the connected NEXO devices within a 2D space. - Adding custom background pictures and editing their brightness and blurriness. - Grouping devices or channels for multi-device control, and visualizing groups and zones on the 2D space. - Quickly muting, soloing, and monitoring the status of devices, groups or zones, including peak and protect, for the entire network. - Selecting setups from the standard library, and building custom setups. - Monitoring and controlling simultaneously parameters of several NEXO devices, among which mute-solo, input and output levels, and volume, delay, gain, array-EQ and headroom of each output channel. - Patching input channels to output channels. - Viewing and editing EQ and compressor. - Saving and recalling scenes (NXAMP only). - Undoing and redoing every control step. - Copying and pasting parameters and scenes from one to many NEXO devices. - Saving and sharing user configurations, thanks to Sessions (.nemo documents). - Creating profiles to grant access to restricted features of the session to your users. - A configurable way of managing alerts of different levels. - Visualizing and exporting a log of all the values of the NEXO devices (including temperature, voltage, current...) that you can record when NeMo is online. - A fully configurable Live mode. - A Demo mode to test the app.
+- Creating and editing offline sessions and matching to real NEXO devices when going online (macOS only). - Intelligent matching of online and offline devices (macOS only), and a way of locating the online devices. - Visualizing and positioning the connected NEXO devices within a 2D space. - Adding custom background pictures and editing their brightness and blurriness. - Grouping devices or channels for multi-device control, and visualizing groups and zones on the 2D space. - Quickly muting, soloing, and monitoring the status of devices, groups or zones, including peak and protect, for the entire network. - Selecting setups from the standard library, and building custom setups. - Monitoring and controlling simultaneously parameters of several NEXO devices, among which mute-solo, input and output levels, and volume, delay, gain, array-EQ and headroom of each output channel. - Patching input channels to output channels. - Viewing and editing EQ and compressor. - Saving and recalling scenes (NXAMP only). - Undoing and redoing every control step. - Copying and pasting parameters and scenes from one to many NEXO devices. - Saving and sharing user configurations, thanks to Sessions (.nemo documents). - A configurable way of managing alerts of different levels. - Visualizing and exporting a log of all the values of the NEXO devices (including temperature, voltage, current...) that you can record when NeMo is online. - A fully configurable Live mode. - A Demo mode to test the app. - A use in portrait on iPhone and iPad, and in portrait or landscape mode on iPad.
+A use in full-screen on Mac.